sabrinamerkin/sabrinamerkin.github.io/_posts/2024-05-19-NFL-Clustering.md

 ```
 ![]({{ site.url }}{{ site.baseurl }}/images/NFL/All-Numeric Cluster Plot.png)<!-- -->

-As we specified, the 2285 player-records have been clustered using all numeric fields available to them (Height, Weight, Forty, Bench...) into three groups.
-We then plotted the distribution of player positions in each cluster.
+As specified, the 2885 player-records have been clustered on all numeric fields (Height, Weight, Forty, Bench...) and assigned to one of three groups.
+The plots above show the distribution of player position counts within each cluster.

-Cluster 1 contains mostly offensive and defensive linemen.
+**Cluster 1** contains mostly offensive and defensive linemen.
 This cluster makes up for the strong, hefty, and powerful players in our dataset.

-Cluster 2 contains lots of skill players like recievers, defensive backs, and running backs.
+**Cluster 2** contains lots of skill players like recievers, defensive backs, and running backs.
 This cluster contains lighter, faster, and more explosive player positions.

-Cluster 3 contains hybrid-style players that share similarities between the first two clusters.
+**Cluster 3** contains hybrid-style players that share similarities between the first two clusters.
 These players may be a bit weaker than Cluster 1 and slightly slower than Cluster 2, but are agile and powerful nonetheless.